ShomaJPN/NetworkACLchecker/README.md

 ## Usage
 - AddIPaddress.sh  <-- Helper / Add multiple IP addresses to single IF
-- MakeRoute.sh    <-- Helper / Make route to Src/Dst IP address
+- MakeRoute.sh    <-- Helper / Make route to IP addresses
 - NetworkACLchecker.sh   <-- Main / Test Script

 ## Setup and Test
 The network configuration diagram is as follows.
 By using two NICs, Send/Recieve (Src/Dst) are performed on the same single Mac.
-When Testing two or more Src/Dst IP-addresses at the same time, you have to add multiple IP-addresses to one NIC.
+If you want to test two or more Src/Dst IP-addresses at the same time, it is nessesary to add multiple IP-addresses to one NIC.

 ![nw_fig](https://user-images.githubusercontent.com/49780970/69229256-75722100-0bc8-11ea-9339-878b1dd21d01.jpg)

 The general flow is as follows:
-1. Set IP address to NICs.
+1. Set IP address to the NICs.
-2. Make route to IP addresses.
+2. Make route to the IP addresses.
 3. Add test-parameter.
 4. Test!